Symmetry breaking at a topological phase transition: Simulation and fitting algorithms

-Simulations for Figs~\ref{fig:MagnetisationEvolution}, \ref{fig:GlobalTwists}a and \ref{fig:SymmetryBreaking}a-b started from randomised initial configurations.
-Those for Figs~\ref{fig:GlobalTwists}b-c and \ref{fig:SymmetryBreaking}d-e started from ordered initial configurations. $10^4$ and $10^5$ initial equilibration observations were discarded (respectively) in each event-chain and Metropolis simulation.
-All non-visible error bars are smaller than the marker size.
-For the local fittings in Fig~\ref{fig:SymmetryBreaking}d~(inset), we applied natural logarithms to each data set and then performed second-order polynomial fittings to three data points around the intercept.
+For the local fittings in Fig.~\ref{fig:SymmetryBreaking}(a)~(inset), we applied natural logarithms to each data set (corresponding to each system size) and then performed second-order polynomial fittings (within each data set) to the three data points nearest to each intercept temperature (defined in Section~\ref{sec:SymmetryBreaking}).
 Estimated Monte Carlo errors were used in the fittings.
 We then performed first-order fittings to a) the resultant intercept temperatures vs $1 / \left( \ln N \right)^2$, and b) the natural logarithm of the resultant intercept values vs $\ln N$.
 We used the NumPy~\cite{Harris2020Numpy} package polyfit for all fittings.